 Aging.
 However, circumstances often dictate that changes in the approved curriculum are made.
 In this case, students must

-contact the Office of Geriatrics and Gerontology to initiate revisions to the originally approved application.
+contact the Office of Geriatrics and Interprofessional Aging Studies to initiate revisions to the originally approved application.

 Once the coursework for the Interdisciplinary Specialization in Aging is completed, you must submit a Transcript Designation Request form in order for your transcript to indicate that you have completed the Interdisciplinary Specialization in Aging.
 This form is also found at the GRADFORMS.OSU.EDU site.